j-cianella/main-protector/README.md

 The AWS Cloud Developmnt Kit (CDK) was used to define infrastructure as code.
 The use of TypeScript allows for IaC and FaaS allows for strongly typed classes and methods.

+Deployment is done using the `cdk deploy` command with IAM credentials allowing lambda, API gateway, cloudformation and IAM access.
+Note: previous cdk bootstrapping is required.

 ## Automated Testing

 The project is already setup to use jest for automated testing.